UPDATED: April 22, 2022

 Emergencies Don't Become Disasters

-The bedrock of any financial plan is salting away cash for emergency expenses.
+The bedrock of any financial plan is cash for emergency expenses.
 The savings can start small: $500 is sufficient to cover small emergencies and repairs so that an unexpected bill doesn’t lead to credit card debt.
 The next goal could be $1,000, then one month of basic living expenses, and so on.

 Building credit is another way to shock-proof a budget.
 Good credit provides greater access to lower rate loans.
 It can also boost one’s budget by helping to obtain cheaper rates on insurance.